jlaumon/AssetCooker/Readme.md

 ### Building

+See the [Releases](https://github.com/jlaumon/AssetCooker/releases) section to get a pre-built executable.

+Otherwise:
-Clone and **init the submodules**.
+- Clone and **init the submodules**.

-Then run `premake.bat` to generate AssetCooke.sln, and use Visual Studio to compile it.
+- Run `premake.bat` to generate AssetCooke.sln, and use Visual Studio to compile it.

 ### Running

-You will need to create two files before Asset Cooker can do anything: a config file and a rules file.
+You will need to create **two files** before Asset Cooker can do anything: a config file and a rules file.

 A minimal example is provided in the example/minimal directory.
 You can copy AssetCooker.exe there to play with it.
 Read on for the explanations.